Maximize clinical insights and minimize uncertainty around the potential impact of inherited genetic disorders.

 Genetic carrier screening can provide a better understanding of the likelihood and potential impact of inherited genetic disorders.
 ACOG recommends that all individuals, regardless of race or ethnicity, be offered screening for the same set of conditions.1 At Quest, we recognize that your patients have questions, and we can provide you with the answers.

-Learn more about our pan-ethnic carrier screening panels that can provide you with the level of testing that is medically appropriate for each patient.
+Learn more about our pan-ethnic carrier screening panels that can provide medically appropriate insights you and your patients need to plan their futures.

-Spinal muscular atrophy (SMA) is a progressive, neuromuscular genetic disease that affects motor nerve cells in the spinal cord and is a leading cause of infant mortality.2 SMA screening from Quest provides increased detection and greater insights on carrier status
+Spinal muscular atrophy (SMA) is a progressive, neuromuscular genetic disease that affects motor nerve cells in the spinal cord and is a leading cause of infant mortality.2 SMA screening from Quest provides increased detection and greater insights on carrier status.
+Test code 39445

 For patients suspected of having CF, additional genetic testing may be considered to determine whether a second rare mutation, not detected by the standard CF screen, is present.